jlibovicky/jlibovicky.github.io/_posts/2020-02-20-MT-Weekly-Multilingual-View-on-Unsupervised-MT.md

 algorithm will converge, probably after a single step, but not learn anything useful.

-A typical application of this algorithm vector clustering.
+A typical application of this algorithm is vector clustering.
 We have a set of vectors that form some groups that are unknown to us and we want to discover them.
 Each cluster is represented with one centroid and each vector in our dataset belongs to a cluster defined by the closest centroid.
 The algorithm